ErrantThinking/errantthinking.github.io/content/self-reflection/index.md

 +++
-title = "New Year's Self-Reflection: Resolutions Revolutionized" date = 2025-12-02
+title = "New Year's Self-Reflection: Resolutions Revolutionized" date = 2025-12-02 description = "New Year's Resolutions are ephemeral.
+Self-reflections chart your course for a journey." image = "stately-vessel-1600.jpg"

 [taxonomies]
 tags = ["Self-Reflection", "Philosophy"]
 +++

-New Year's Resolutions are one thing.
+New Year's Resolutions are ephemeral.
-Self-reflecting to chart your course is another entirely.
+Self-reflections chart your course for a journey.
 Let's revolutionize our resolutions with purposeful reflection.

 Around late November to after New Year's Day is a time of purposeful reflection for my friends and I.